riboflavin/test-framer-sync/compare/tldv-vs-bluedot.md

 For teams prioritizing a generous free tier and simple meeting recording, tldv offers better value with its unlimited free recordings.
 Its straightforward functionality works well for organizations with occasional meeting recording needs who don't require extensive post-meeting workflow automation.
 Teams comfortable with having a bot present in meetings will find tldv's approach familiar and accessible.

 Bluedot better serves professionals who need discreet recording without bot presence, especially in client-facing or external meetings.
 Its superior language support and in-person recording capabilities make it more versatile for global teams or field work.
 However, serious users must commit to paid plans almost immediately, making it more appropriate for sales teams, researchers, and other roles where meeting intelligence directly impacts revenue outcomes.

+## tldv vs Bluedot: What do users say?

+Based on user reviews, tldv is praised for its accurate transcription capabilities, intuitive user interface, and generous free plan.
+Users appreciate its AI meeting recording, transcription, and summarization features, along with timestamps, highlights, and CRM integration capabilities.
+However, some reviews mention limitations in platform support, dependency on internet quality, and privacy concerns.
+The tool offers tiered pricing with Free, Pro ($18/month), and Business ($59/month) plans.

+Bluedot stands out for its exceptional transcription accuracy and discreet recording capability that doesn't require adding a bot to meetings.
+Users value its Chrome extension that works across major meeting platforms and its ability to automatically sync notes with popular tools like Salesforce, HubSpot, Notion, and Slack.
+The main drawbacks mentioned include its limited free tier (only 5 lifetime meetings), reliance on Chrome for optimal performance, and relatively steep pricing at higher tiers.
+Pricing ranges from a limited free plan to paid tiers starting at approximately $18/user/month.

+For more information about these tools, you can check out [Bluedot Reviews on G2](https://www.g2.com/products/bluedot-bluedot/reviews), [user discussions about Bluedot on Reddit](https://www.reddit.com/r/electricvehicles/comments/18mw5zo/anyone_else_here_use_the_bluedot_app/), [a comprehensive tl;dv review from a long-term user](https://thebusinessdive.com/tldv-review), and [tl;dv Reviews on G2](https://www.g2.com/products/tl-dv/reviews).

+## FAQs
+• Would tldv work for in-person meetings?
+What about Bluedot?
+No, tldv is not good for in-person meetings according to the context.
+Bluedot, on the other hand, is good for in-person meetings as its bot-free recorder can capture any meeting on your device.

+• What about meeting bots?
+Does either of these tools require a meeting bot?
+Bluedot explicitly doesn't require a meeting bot - it's described as having "no meeting bot needed" and "doesn't require inviting a bot," which means "no awkward bot presence in meetings."
+The information doesn't specifically state whether tldv requires a meeting bot, though it does mention "AI agents for recording."

+• What do users say about the quality of transcriptions?
+Users praise tldv for "accurate transcriptions" according to the Pros section.
+Bluedot is "widely praised for transcription accuracy" with users and marketing often noting it as "the most accurate" AI notetaker they've tried.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.